DeathRay99/Cryptographic_login_Interface/README.md

 ## Implementation
 <p>
-We have created our own cryptographic algorithm which can do both encryption and decryption.
-We have named it Ascii Cipher, which is based on operations on ascii value of characters.
+I have created our own cryptographic algorithm which can do both encryption and decryption.
+I have named it Ascii Cipher, which is based on operations on ascii value of characters.
 As for web implementation we have created a single page Sign Up/ Login form.<br>

 <li>	During Signup Phase : password entered as plaintext will be encrypted into ciphertext and this text will be stored in the database.</li>